PedroQueiroz1/NewCRUDNodeJs/README.md

-# CRUDNodeJs2.0
+# My new CRUDNodeJs
-CRUD project with Node JS

-It is a simple phone book just to practice my recent Node Js skills.
+It's a new project to practice my recent Node Js skills.

-It's almost finished!
-Need validations + README.md improvement

-Version 2.0 of my last Node JS app(unfinished)
+## Description
+It is a project created to get more in depth with the javascript and nodejs.
+It was made along with an Udemy course.

+Course:
+Introdução ao Node JS + Express

+Professor:
+Guilherme Ferreira